MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 Analysis Services Management Objects (AMO/TOM) and ADOMD client libraries are available as installable packages from [NuGet.org](https://www.nuget.org/).
 It's recommended you migrate to NuGet references instead of using Windows Installer.

 Starting Feb.
 2021, versions of [.NET Core](/dotnet/core/about) packages equivalent to the AMO and ADOMD client packages are also available.
 There are, however, a few scenarios not-supported by the .NET Core versions.
-To learn more, see [Known issues](#known-issues) later in this article.
+To learn more, see [considerations and limitations](#considerations-and-limitations) later in this article.

 NuGet package assemblies AssemblyVersion follow semantic versioning: MAJOR.MINOR.PATCH.
 NuGet references load the expected version even if there's a different version in the GAC (resulting from MSI install).
 PATCH is incremented for each release.
 AMO and ADOMD versions are kept in-sync.